 Please contact us or call Judy LaFlure at (518) 623-9967 to check availability.

 Students are responsible for all travel, transportation and accommodations.
-When making reservations, mention you are a student of Spencer LaFlure’s Advanced Whole Horse Equine Dental School.
+When making reservations, mention you are a student of Spencer LaFlure’s Advanced Whole Horse Dental School.

 NEW CLASS DATES: